webbjj/clustertools/docs/source/index.rst

 -- The ``setup_cluster`` function has been deprecated.
 You can now initialize a Galactic cluster using ``load_cluster(ctype='limepy',gcname='Pal5')``.
 If you wish to initialize a cluster with a specific lowered isothermal model, you must do so in ``limepy`` first and then call ``load_cluster`` accordingly.

+-- Previously when centreing the cluster to orthonormal coordinates, positions were in radians and velocities were converted to radians/year, but not actually moved to the cluster's centre.
+Positions are now returned to degrees and velocities remain in mas/yr.
+Furthermore the velocities are shifted to be relative to the cluster's centre

 The above changes were made to ensure consistency accross ``clustertools``.
 Now that Version 1.0 is official, I will work to ensure that any future changes will be compatabile with past versions of ``clustertools``.

 Guide